Updated April 2017

 The maximum caravan weight safe to tow has no simple answer.
 This article by Collyn Rivers explains why – and how to know what it is.

-Historically, the caravan weight safe to tow was taken to be any that weighed the same or less than the towing vehicle.
+In earlier times, the caravan weight safe to tow was assumed to be about that (or preferably) less than the towing vehicle.
 But this was at a time when most caravans were 3.5-4 metres long, weighed 900-1200 kg on road, and rarely towed above 80 km/h.
 Where that length and weight still applies, as with light (sanely laden) camper trailers that trailer/tow vehicle weight is still fine.

 The maximum caravan weight safe to tow becomes more complex with caravans that are longer than 4 metres.
 With these the limiting weight is very much a function of where weight is distributed along the caravan’s length.